Legal and Ethical Issues

 Advance plans expressing preferences about care and treatment can guide families and/or healthcare professionals acting for people who are unable to make decisions for themselves.
 Under the Mental Capacity Act it is now possible to set on record ‘advance decisions’ to refuse specific treatments in particular circumstances.

-The National Council for Palliative Care has produced a summary guide to the Mental Capacity Act, written with patients relatives and health care assistants in mind as well as other health and social care staff.
+We have this summary guide to the Mental Capacity Act, written with patients relatives and health care assistants in mind as well as other health and social care staff.
 The publication gives information about the Mental Capacity Act and its impact on end of life care and contains a number of checklists.

 Advance plans can be made for the more everyday decisions that have a major impact on our lives.
 These might have nothing to do with medical treatment.
 Such decisions might include the place where we would want to be looked after if we were to become incapable of looking after ourselves.
 Or they may involve appointing a person who can represent you.
 Under the Mental Capacity Act, this is known as ‘lasting power of attorney’.

 It can be difficult to think ahead and the plans you want to make will depend on your beliefs and personal views about what contributes to your quality of life.
 Some people will not wish to make any plans.
 Others may want to set on record preferences about things they feel strongly about.

 Not everyone lives in a traditional 'family'.
 Advance care planning can help you to state who is important in your life and who should be consulted if you are ill.
 Of course, many of the issues that involve thinking about end of life care will be similar regardless of what sort of family links you have or whether you are lesbian, gay or heterosexual.

 You can find more information relating to later life as a lesbian, gay or bisexual here.